Budapest-based novelist, poet, essayist and screenwriter Gábor T. Szántó co-wrote with director Ferenc Török the powerful Hungarian film “1945.”

 Avi Nesher is one of Israel’s foremost film directors, whose films include "Turn Left At the End of the World" and "The Troupe."
 His latest film “The Other Story" raises important questions about the world of the ultra-Orthodox Jew

-Ofir Raul Grazier’s first feature narrative, "The Cakemaker," tackles with great sensitivity the story of intimate relationships, lost love, and the German-Israeli connection.
+Ofir Raul Grazier received Israel's 2018 Ophir Award for Best Director and Best Film for his first feature narrative, "The Cakemaker."
+The film tackles with great sensitivity the story of intimate relationships, lost love, and the German-Israeli connection.

 Documentarian Ruth Beckermann discusses her biographical drama about former UN Secretary-General Kurt Waldheim and the controversy about his role in the Nazi regime.